dyedd/deepspeed-diffusers/README_en.md

 **`deepspeed-diffusers`** is a project that combines `Deepspeed` and `Diffusers` libraries to train Diffusion Models.

 `Diffusers` is currently the most popular integration library of choice for pre-trained diffusion models.
-However, due to product bindings, the majority of scripts for parallel use with `Diffusers` are integrated through another `Huggingface` product, `Accelerate`.
+However, due to product bindings, the majority of scripts for Parallel training with `Diffusers` are integrated through another `Huggingface` product, `Accelerate`.

 > [!IMPORTANT]
 > `Accelerate` is also a library for unified API operations, but as of the release of this project, `Accelerate` explicitly stated that it does not fully support `Deepspeed`.